 From Mr. Hake: Concord Principal

 I would like to take this opportunity to let you know how honored I feel to be Concord Elementary’s principal and to share with you a little about myself.
 My name is Dan Hake, and I graduated from Miami University with a degree in Elementary Education.
 After leaving Miami, I taught third and fourth grade in Tipp City Schools.
 I continued my education at the University of Dayton where I earned a Master of Education in Administration.
-The 2020-2021 school year is my fourteenth year as a building principal.
+The 2021-2022 school year is my fifteenth year as a building principal.
 I have served as Concord's principal since the 2013-2014 school year.

 In addition to my time spent working with students, I am an avid sports fan and enjoy traveling.
 But spending time with my family is my favorite thing to do in my free time.
 My wife, Kari, and I share a love of education as she is a kindergarten teacher.
 We also share a love of our two wonderful girls, Carson and Colby.
 They keep us very busy.
 I love working with the students and families that make up Concord Elementary!

 From Mrs. Koopman: Concord Assistant Principal

 In addition to working with students, I enjoy running, being outdoors, and playing or watching sports with my family.
 My husband, Brad, is a junior high Science teacher.
 Our main hobby is making memories with our three children: Noah, Camille, and Ava.

 I am happy to be able to meet the needs of students and families that make up Concord Elementary.
 As a teacher, I had a quote displayed prominently on my desk that read, “Teach as though they are your own children.”
 I took great responsibility in making sure that I planned effective and engaging lessons that I would want my own three children to experience.
 That is still my focus- to assist in leading a building where students are considered family and educating them is taken with great care and love.